theryeguy92/HTB-Solar-Lab/README.md

 ![Openfire_login](https://github.com/theryeguy92/HTB-Solar-Lab/assets/103153678/ccdb2904-c4e5-4e6c-87b6-71243ddb8475)

-Eventhough we don't have any leads regarding logins specific to a Openfire login, we can use an exploit via CVE-2023-32315 which can bypass the authentication.
+Even though we don't have any leads regarding logins specific to a Openfire login, we can use an exploit via CVE-2023-32315 which can bypass the authentication.

 ![CVE_2023_32315](https://github.com/theryeguy92/HTB-Solar-Lab/assets/103153678/6c89ee42-5b9e-43fa-a5f6-9535b3141b0b)